seastco/InstantMBTA/README.md

 The date & time, along with other useful information are then displayed on the inky pHAT.

+## Dependencies

+The dependencies that are required are provided in python/requirements.txt.
+They can be installed with your package manageer of choice.

+Note: If you are not using a Raspberry Pi with an inky display, only the *requests* package is required.

+## Running the Software

 To run the software with a Raspberry Pi that has an inky display, run the instantmbta script:

 `python3 instantmbta.py Route_ID, Route_Name, Stop1_ID, Stop1_Name, Stop2_ID, Stop2_Name`